Historical Sketch – Valley View, Texas

 Revised, March 21, 2006

-Gainesville.
+of Gainesville.
 These families were Captain L. W. Lee, D.A.
-Jones, Gilbert French, Richard McCubbin, Andrew
+Jones, Gilbert French, Richard McCubbin,

-Hill, Joseph Reavis and William Obuch.
+Andrew Hill, Joseph Reavis and William Obuch.
 This party of Missourians was led by Captain Lee.
-The party coming
+The

-from Missouri had first stopped at Sherman in the fall of 1869 to winter there.
-Then the Lee family left their
+party coming from Missouri had first stopped at Sherman in the fall of 1869 to winter there.
+Then the Lee

-party and came on ahead to this location by ox cart arriving on February 1, 1870 with the others to soon
+family left their party and came on ahead to this location by ox cart arriving on February 1, 1870 with the

-for all their provisions, mail, plows sharpened and the education of their children.
-Sometimes it would rain
+Gainesville for all their provisions, mail, plows sharpened and the education of their children.
+Sometimes it

-causing Elm Creek to rise and being there were no bridges the pioneers couldn't obtain the needed
+would rain causing Elm Creek to rise and being there were no bridges the pioneers couldn't obtain the

-provisions or even retrieve their school children.
+needed provisions or even retrieve their school children.
 Mrs. Lee told her husband, Capt.
-Lee, that she couldn't
+Lee, that she

-stand that, and he responded, "We would have to build a town of our own".
-Mrs. Lee then told him "alright"
+couldn't stand that, and he responded, "We would have to build a town of our own".
+Mrs. Lee then told him

-and he went to work.
+"alright" and he went to work.
 Capt.
-Lee asked William Obuch for help, as he was a skilled surveyor and penman.
-Mr.
+Lee asked William Obuch for help, as he was a skilled surveyor and

-Obuch drew the blue print for laying out and naming the original streets.
-Captain Lee gave every man who
+penman.
+Mr. Obuch drew the blue print for laying out and naming the original streets.
+Captain Lee gave

-would come to the town a lot if they would build a house and paint it white.
-Mrs. Lee gave the town its name
+every man who would come to the town a lot if they would build a house and paint it white.
+Mrs. Lee gave the

 Valley View officially became a town on March 26, 1872 with the establishment of a Post Office.
 Mrs. Lee